HeroxWar/WorldGuard-Patched/README.md

 2. Go inside the submodule folder `work/WorldGuard/`
 3. Now you can run the compile commands ([see below](#how-to-build))

+#### If you want to update the submodules to the last version

+1. Be sure to save the current patches before to continue
+2. In project root folder type `git submodule update --remote --force`
+3. Now you can applay again the patches ([see below](#how-to-apply-patches))

 ---
 <br/>
 <br/>